Keimyung University

 Keimyung University, abbreviated as KMU or Keimyung, is a private university located in Daegu, the fourth largest city in South Korea.
 The university was founded in 1954 with the support of the leaders of the Northern Presbyterian Church of the U.S. as a Christian university.
 KMU is composed of three campuses in the city of Daegu, South Korea.
-They are named for their locations within the city; Daemyeong, which is near the downtown area, Seongseo, which is in the western part of the city, and also Dongsan campus which includes Dongsan Medical Center.
+They are named for their locations within the city; Daemyeong, which is near the downtown area; Seongseo, which is in the western part of the city; and Dongsan campus, which includes Dongsan Medical Center.

 Keimyung University has relationships with more than 400 research and educational organizations worldwide as well as one of the largest communities of international professors in South Korea.

 History

-Keimyung University originated from Keimyung Christian College, which was founded in 1954, by Reverend Edward Adams, an American missionary of the Northern Presbyterian Church of the U.S., and by Reverends Choi Jaehwa and Kang Ingu, two local Presbyterian Church leaders.
+Keimyung University originated from Keimyung Christian College, which was founded in 1954 by Reverend Edward Adams, an American missionary of the Northern Presbyterian Church of the U.S., and by Reverends Choi Jaehwa and Kang Ingu, two local Presbyterian Church leaders.
 The founding principle guiding their concerted efforts was to provide Koreans with higher education firmly anchored in Christianity.
 1978, the year of Keimyung's elevation to the status of a university, marked the beginning of a new period of rapid development.
-In October 1980, the university acquired Dongsan Hospital, a prestigious local hospital with 81-year history of service, and re-opened it as Keimyung University Medical Center.
+In October 1980, the university acquired Dongsan Hospital, a local hospital with an 81-year history of service, and re-opened it as Keimyung University Medical Center.
 The development of Keimyung acquired a new dimension in the early 1980s when it added a new campus built on 550,000 pyeong (181,500 sq. meters) at Seongseo in Sindang-dong, Dalseo-gu, to its existing Daemyeong and Dongsan campuses.